Archer03/react-create-conveyor/README.md

 // register an assignment for current Conveyor
 // select, put and state will be safe at async callback
-// you could also pass producer function or value to 'put' myRegister('UPDATE_DOG', (action, selectToPut) => {
+// you could also pass producer function or value to 'put', same as advanced usage above myRegister('UPDATE_DOG', (action, selectToPut) => {
   const { select, put, state } = selectToPut(track => ({
     dogAge: track('dog', 'age'),